joshsoriano/bored-and-broke/documents/software design description/software_design_description_document.md

 * Deduplicator
 * Models
 ### 6.3.2 Detailed Interface Descriptions

-#### 6.3.2.1 Login/Create Account Page CSU: The user will create an account
+#### 6.3.2.1 Login/Create Account Page CSU
-by logging in through their Facebook account, interfacing with Facebook’s API.
+The user will create an account by logging in through their Facebook account, interfacing with Facebook’s API.
 A returning user will also login in the same way.
-#### 6.3.2.2 Settings Page CSU: When our user updates their settings they will be
+#### 6.3.2.2 Settings Page CSU
-interfacing with the user table of our database.
+When our user updates their settings they will be interfacing with the “user” table of our Postgres database.
-#### 6.3.2.3 Homepage CSU: Here the user interfaces with our API calls that return
+#### 6.3.2.3 Homepage CSU
-the events which match their specifications
+Here the user interfaces with our API’s to return the events which match their specifications.
-#### 6.3.2.4 Single Activity Modal CSU:
+#### 6.3.2.4 Single Activity Modal CSU
-This CSU again involves interfacing with the
-API’s to get event information.
-The user will also be interfacing with our user database which holds information about every other user who saved this event.
-The user will also be interfacing with the Facebook API if he/she chooses to message one of the other users who saved the event (since the messaging is done through Facebook)
+This CSU again involves interfacing with the API’s to get event information.
+The user will also be interfacing with our “user” table in our Postgres database which holds information about every other user who saved this event.
+The user will also be interfacing with the Facebook API if he/she chooses to message one of the other users who saved the event (since the messaging is done through Facebook).
+#### 6.3.2.5 Database CSU
+Our Postgres database interfaces with the activityRetriever() function which calls our APIs to pull activities for our users.
+The database also interfaces with our frontend by providing us with saved user data (user’s name, if they have created an account already, their saved preferences, etc.)

 ### 6.3.3 Detailed Data Structure Descriptions Section
 #### 6.3.3.1 Login/Create Account Page CSU: